xujalz/xujalz/README.md

 I'm a 2024 undergrad.
 Currently learning Data Structures and Algorithms, while understanding and implementing the fundamentals of computer engineering and learning web development - React.
 I love exploring and learning new tech stack.

-                                        Thought : "Life is full of choices…choose wisely!”

 About me...

 - 🤝 I'm looking to collaborate on exciting projectswhich helps us to make our lives more efficient.